zzMiao123/zzMiao123.github.io/_pages/about.md

 # 📝 Publications

 ## Ongoing Works
 To date, I've published 4 papers, with 3 more manuscripts in preparation, in leading journals such as Nature and Science.
+As a first author or lead co-author, I have gained extensive experience in all stages of the research process—from conceptualization to characterization, formal analysis, and manuscript preparation.
 My work continuously focuses on the diverse interactions between robots/actuators and the human body, with applications in rehabilitation, assistive technologies, and extended reality systems.

 - [1] **Full Freedom-of-Motion Actuators as Advanced Haptic Interfaces**